 This way, you can bowl in complete comfort, not worrying about your skin getting rubbed in the wrong way.

 When selecting a bowling glove, it is crucial to look at the purpose behind why you want to use one.

 Do you want to use the glove for support?
 Do you wish to use it to better your grip?

-Like the name suggests these are a type of gloves that are wrapped around your wrist.
+As the name suggests, these are a type of gloves that are wrapped around your wrist.

 They are available for bowlers who just need a little help keeping their form correct but don’t need to go straight to a full-on bowling glove.
 It’s about important to note that many people use wrist braces for pain experienced while bowling.

 Basic Bowling Glove

 These gloves are the typical gloves we think of when we hear the words “bowling gloves.”
 They generally have a brace going up past the wrist to provide a little support there, and they have finger sleeves for your pointer and pinky fingers.

 Your middle and ring fingers, as well as your thumb, are left uncovered so they can be inserted into the finger holes or used to control the hook of your ball better.
 These gloves have an assortment of uses, from supporting your form, helping your grip the ball better, collecting sweat, and providing padding.

 These gloves generally have the same shape as the basic bowling gloves but are usually made from a different material.
 The goal of this type of glove is to collect sweat for sweaty bowlers and increase your grip on the bowling ball.
 There is generally little to no support, but some glove brands do offer alternatives.